Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

+From the viewpoint of spectral correlations, we quantify the degree of chaos by considering the ratio of consecutive level spacings \(\eta_n=\delta_n/\delta_{n-1}\), where \(\delta_n=E_{n+1}-E_n\).
+This unfolding-free statistics~\cite{Atas2013} cleanly distinguishes Poisson statistics affiliated with localized spectra from the Wigner-Dyson statistics of the Gaussian orthogonal ensemble (GOE) expected for time-reversal symmetric chaotic systems.
+We particularly focus on the symmetrized ratio \(\tilde{\eta}_n=\min(\eta_n,1/\eta_n)\), whose mean value provides a compact diagnostic of spectral correlations.
+In the Poisson and GOE limits, the expected averages are \(\langle \tilde{\eta} \rangle_{\mathrm{Poisson}}\approx0.386\) and \(\langle \tilde{\eta} \rangle_{\mathrm{GOE}}\approx0.536\), respectively.
+Additional details of our statistics methods are provided in the SM~\cite{SupplementalMaterial}.

-Figs.~\ref{fig:levelspacing}(a) and (b) summarize the evolution of the level-spacing statistics under disorder.
-One expects that strong disorder as well as large system size drive the level statistics toward the Poisson distribution.
-In contrast, our results uncover the opposite trend, in agreement with the IPR analysis.
-As shown in Fig.~\ref{fig:levelspacing}(a), for small systems (\(L=4\)), the distribution is close to Poissonian.
-Such behavior is consistent with weak level correlations caused by localized eigenstates and spectral clustering, which suppress level repulsion.
-Similar effects in the presence of perturbation-induced scarring have been reported previously in single 2D quantum wells~\cite{KeskiRahkonen2019b}.
+Figures~\ref{fig:levelspacing}(a) and (b) summarize the evolution of the level-spacing statistics under varying disorder.
+In general, one would surmise that strong disorder as well as increasing system size would drive the level statistics toward the Poisson distribution.
+Surprisingly, our results reveal the opposite trend, in agreement with the behavior observed in the IPR analysis.
+As shown in Fig.~\ref{fig:levelspacing}(a), the distribution is close to Poissonian for small systems (\(L=8\)).
+Such behavior agrees with the interpret that weak level correlations arise from localized eigenstates and spectral clustering, thus suppressing level repulsion.
+Similar effects linked to perturbation-induced variational scarring have previously been reported in 2D quantum wells~\cite{KeskiRahkonen2019b}.

-As the system size increases (\(L=13\)), the statistics shift toward the Wigner-Dyson form.
-This indicates that the contribution of scarred states within the relevant spectral window is reduced, even though the total number of AL states continues to grow.
+As the system size increases (\(L=26\)), the level statistics unveil a shift toward the Wigner-Dyson form.
+We see this change as a consequence of the fact that the contribution of scarred states within the relevant spectral window is reduced, even though the total number of AL states continues to grow.
 Increasing the disorder strength [Fig.~\ref{fig:levelspacing}(b)] produces a similar crossover, where the disappearance of scar-related signatures become apparent in the level statistics.
-Therefore, for a relevant choice of spectral window and number of levels, level-spacing statistics can provide indications of the presence of scarred states.
+Therefore, for a relevant choice of spectral window and number of levels, we concur that level-spacing statistics can provide indications of the presence of scarred states.